+This is why negotiating is like therapy.
 As I said, these emotional issues impact your entire career moving forward, and the negotiation is far from the last time you’ll need to ask for what you want.
 In fact, it may well just be the first in a lifetime of other moments.
 As the client above wrote,

 “Ever since this experience with you, I now ask for honorariums when I’m invited to give a talk, and ask to be paid to write when a non-academic publication asks for my analysis.
 Theoretically, I always knew that I had to do this, but I never knew how, nor did I have the confidence to do so.
 Sometimes, all it takes is someone giving you the words to demand that your work be valued.
 And reminding you ‘you are entitled to ask for more!’”

-So, if you work with me, be prepared!
+If you work with me, be prepared!
 I may get all up into your feelings at some point in our work!
 I want to hear from you if you sense impulses within yourself that are holding you back from insisting on your value, and stating your needs.
 (In fact, I’m linking this very blog post as one of the required readings of Negotiating Assistance work moving forward.)

 No matter what, negotiations are often transformative: they allow you to understand your value on the market–for better or worse!
 Usually, you find you can ask for much more than you imagined; occasionally, you do have to be told you can expect less.
 But either way, knowledge, in this case, is truly power.